Dollar Dominance Monitor

 SCROLL TO EXPLORE

 The US dollar has served as the world’s leading reserve currency since World War II.
-Today, the dollar represents 58 percent of the value of foreign reserve holdings worldwide.
-The euro, the second-most-used currency, comprises only 20 percent of foreign reserve holdings.
+Today, the dollar represents 58 percent of foreign reserve holdings worldwide.
+The euro, the second-most-used currency, accounts for only 20 percent of foreign reserve holdings.

-But in recent years, and especially since Russia’s invasion of Ukraine and the Group of Seven (G7)’s subsequent escalation in the use of financial sanctions, some countries have been signaling their intention to diversify away from dollars.
+But in recent years, and especially since Russia’s 2022 invasion of Ukraine and the Group of Seven (G7)’s subsequent escalation in the use of financial sanctions, several countries have signaled their intention to accelerate efforts to diversify away from dollars.

 This first-of-its-kind project on dollar dominance by the Atlantic Council’s GeoEconomics Center